 Use of Brushcutters Course

-Lantra Use of Brushcutter course
+Lantra Use of Brushcutter and Trimmer course

 Strimmers (with nylon cord) and brushcutters (rigid blades, usually steel) have become an indispensable tool for quick and effective grounds maintenance.
 They use a two- or four-stroke engine to power the head, which causes the head to rotate at high speed.
 Clearly any machine with a cutting head rotating at high speed is potentially dangerous, both to the operators and passers-by.
 Partly because they can be bought and used by the general public, there is a tendency to underestimate these risks.
 Correct brushcutter training will help the operator to minimise these risks and work both safely and efficiently.